nu75h311/contract-testing-examples/pact/songs-service/README.md

 ## Contract tests

+Contract tests are based on the test class under the `contracts` package.
+The base class can be configured to read pacts from a local folder (`@PactFolder`) or to retrieve pacts from a broker (`@PactBroker`), for which an `application-contract-test.properties` resource file containing the pact broker connection information is required.

 - `./gradlew clean build` builds the app, generates the contract tests and run all tests.
 - `./gradlew test --tests *ContractTests` only runs contract tests.
+- `./gradlew test --tests *ContractTests -DpublishPactVerification` runs contract tests and publishes the results to the broker if the `application-contract-test.properties` is filled.